Estate Planning 101: The Powers of Attorney

 April 20, 2019

 One of the most important estate planning tools is known as the Power of Attorney.
 This is a tool where you are able to grant another individual or service with the authority to make decisions on your behalf if you are unable.
-This is very useful for protecting yourself and your estate from what could happen if you are incapacitated for an extended period of time.
-It can even be set up so the person who is given this authority can manage your estate while you are away on vacation or otherwise can’t handle the day to day decisions.
-It is important to understand that there are actually several different types of Power of Attorney, each designed to accomplish specific goals.
-Read through these different types so you can be sure to use the one you need.
+This is very useful for those with conditions that may prevent them from handling day-to-day financial matters or if you are traveling abroad and need another party to handle some affairs for you back in the states.
+The Power of Attorney basically has two forms that you can utilize.

 Limited Power of Attorney